goodwillcoding/configme/docs/usage.rst

 =======================

 ConfigMe uses INI files and Python's ConfigParsers which places some limitations on naming of sections in the INI files.
 Since these sections names correspond to files located on the filesystems this limitations extends there as well.

 Role Names
 ----------

 The name should be have consist of characters considered valid for a file name on the operating system it is run on.
-It must also be a correct section name in the INI style settings file.
+It must also be a correct section name in the INI style `configme` settings file.
 Additionally it must be at least marginally human readable.

 As such due to difficulty maintaining OS specific forbidden characters set, complying with INI file specifications, and keeping readability a set of forbidden characters have chosen.

 The naming rules are: